apache/flink-web/faq.md

 The reason for that can be:

   - Class duplication through `child-first` classloading.
-That is an intended mechanism to allow users to use different versions of the same dependencies that Flink uses.
+That is an intentional mechanism to allow users to use different versions of the same dependencies that Flink uses.
 However, if different copies of these classes move between Flink's core and the user application code, such an exception can occur.
 To verify that this is the reason, try setting `classloader.resolve-order: parent-first` in the configuration.
     If that makes the error disappear, please write to the mailing list to check if that may be a bug.

-  - Caching of classes from different execution attempts, for example by utilities like Guava’s Interners, or Avro's Schema cache.
+  - Caching of classes from different execution attempts, for example, by utilities like Guava’s Interners, or Avro's Schema cache.
     Try to not use interners, or reduce the scope of the interner/cache to make sure a new cache is created whenever a new task execution is started.